-Thea gives us an insight into her experiences as a female LEGO World War II performer and shows us why we deal with history by using LEGO.
+Thea gives us an insight into her experiences as a female LEGO World War II performer and shows us why we deal with history by using LEGO, by Benjamin Franz.

 War is male.
 It's men who fought and still fight against men.
 Women play only a minor role there.
 One way or another, this is how we get that taught widely.
 But is it true?